OpenAPITools/openapi-generator/README.md

 ./bin/java-petstore-filemap.sh
 ```

-Which simple passes `-DfileMap=src/test/resources/petstore` as an argument
+Which simple passes `-DfileMap=src/test/resources/petstore` as an argument.
+Great for creating libraries on your
+ci server... or while coding on an airplane.

 ### Validating your swagger spec
 You can use the validation tool to see that your server is creating a proper spec file.
 If you want to learn